JCalderan/xebicon2019-spinnaker-handson/part2/exercise2/README.md

 }
 ```

-Note that a pipeline can always be trigger manually, even if it specify an automated trigger.
+A pipeline can always be trigger manually, even if it specify an automated trigger.

 ## Parameters
 This section allows us to define parameters for our pipeline.